texx00/sandypi/readme.md

 For more details check the [page of the library](https://pypi.org/project/rpi-ws281x/) used.

+When the dimmable type is used it is necessary to follow also the [procedure to enable the hardware buttons](#buttons)

 ## Installation troubleshooting

 If you find problems during the installation check the [troubleshooting](/docs/troubleshooting.md) page